parsnip-ai/parsnip-site/index.md

   block: feature-1
   media_alignment: Right
   headline: Parsnip walks you through recipes <strong>by cooking technique.</strong>
   content: Learn what it means to dice, saute, or simmer, step by step.
-The Parsnip
+Parsnip will
-    app will track your progress.
+    track your progress.
   media:
     image: "/uploads/2020/07/23/little-girl-cooking.jpg"
     alt_text: Customize Blocks